francksidi-edb/Fashion/README.md

 postgres=# copy products from 'stylesc.csv' header csv; The table should contains 44,440 rows.

+Download and unzip the dataset from https://www.kaggle.com/datasets/paramaggarwal/fashion-product-images-small/download?datasetVersionNumber=1 for instance as /Users/francksidi/Downloads/archive/images

 ## Install all dependencies for transformers and validate that CLIP model is available